 For each state, the study lists how many known condemnations have solely benefitted private parties and how many known development projects have had private benefit condemnations.
 According to the study, Pennsylvania leads the nation in the number of filed cases where condemnations have solely benefitted private parties.
 At 2,517 known cases of Eminent Domain abuse, California's 223 known cases pale in comparison.
 When it comes to threatening to condemn for private parties, Florida's 2,055 known threats leads the nation.
 To date, California leads the nation with 23 cases where known development projects have had private benefit condemnations.

-click here.
+If you wish to read the entire study, please click here.
 The page has links to various sections of the full document.

 The following article reports on the above study and adds onto it.